Mesothelioma

 Mesothelioma (frequently called malignant mesothelioma) is a cancer that starts in cells that line certain parts of the body, especially the chest or abdomen.
 Most mesotheliomas start in cells that line the chest cavity, particularly the outside of the lungs.
 Mesotheliomas can also start in cells that line the abdominal cavity.
 Mesotheliomas occasionally start in cells that line the outside of the heart, but these are very rare.

 Mesothelioma is fairly rare.
-About 180 new cases of mesothelioma are diagnosed each year in New York State.
-The rate of mesothelioma in New York increased rapidly from the 1970s through the mid-1980s.
-Since then, the rate has continued to increase, but more slowly.
+Over 150 new cases of mesothelioma are diagnosed each year in New York State.

 Who gets mesothelioma?

 Mesothelioma affects men more often than women.
 It is rare in people under age 45.
 About 75% of people with mesothelioma are age 65 and older.
-Mesothelioma is more common among Whites and Hispanics than among Blacks or Asians.
+Mesothelioma is more common among non-Hispanic White persons than persons in any other racial and ethnic groups.

 What factors increase risk for developing mesothelioma?